12 Soap Business Success Stories From Entrepreneurs to Inspire You

 Taproot Organics owners Zaida and Daniel Grunes combined their restaurant background and their branding skills to create the ultimate soap maker brand.

-Zaida and Daniel (from Jersey City, NJ, USA) started Taproot Organics almost 9 years ago.
+Zaida and Daniel (from Jersey City, NJ, USA) started Taproot Organics about 9 years ago.

 - 4 years ago, Zaida was diagnosed with vitiligo and her skin started turning white.
 That is when Daniel made soap for her - which resulted in a business idea.